senorGPT/CTF_crackmes.one/zsombii - Easy crackme/zsombii - Easy crackme - Solution.md

 }
 ```

 It seems that the program loops indefinitely until the user enters an input that is exactly *10* characters long.
 Otherwise, "*Length requirement not met*" is printed and key input is re-prompted.
 Once the user enters in a key that is 10 characters long it proceeds to check the validity of that key.
 If the key is valid, it prints "*Validation key accepted*".
 Otherwise, on an invalid key, it will print "*Validation key is invalid*".
+If no key is entered, it will print "*Exiting...*" and terminate execution.